John Pickersgill-Cunliffe: Election

 In 1869, a by-election was held in the Bewdley constituency, after the victory of Richard Atwood Glass in the 1868 general election was declared void.
 Pickersgill-Cunliffe was elected in the by-election, only for his victory to also be declared void on petition later that year, in favour of Augustus Anson.
 Pickersgill-Cunliffe served as an MP for only six weeks, from 11 March until 30 April 1869.

 Death

-Pickersgill-Cunliffe was struck by a train at Caterham Junction railway station (now known as Purley station) on 22 September 1873, near his home in Coulsdon, Surrey.
-He died two weeks later, on 6 October, at Guy's Hospital in London.
+Pickersgill-Cunliffe was struck by the 7am train from Hastings at Caterham Junction railway station (now known as Purley station) on 22 September 1873, at 10.01 near his home in Coulsdon, Surrey.
+In attempting to get out of the way of the train he was hit by the step on the side of the engine.
+Having had both legs amputated in Guy's Hospital, he died there two weeks later, on 6 October.
 An inquest recorded a verdict of accidental death.
+At the time there was no bridge or underpass between two of the station's four platforms requiring passengers who wished to transfer between them to walk across the line.

+Pickersgill-Cunliffe was buried at Coulsdon on 11 October, with his will being proved on 25 October.